renanfranca/renanfranca.github.io/_posts/2022-09-03-deploy-jhipster-monolithic-angularjs-and-spring-boot-at-fly.io.md

   SPRING_LIQUIBASE_URL="jdbc:postgresql://app-postgres-name.internal:5432/databasename"
   JHIPSTER_SLEEP=5
 ```
 **WARNING**: about potgres database URL for java.
-The [postgres start guide](https://fly.io/docs/reference/postgres/) examples didn't considered java language and the URL to connect to postgres which they gave to me after create the postgres instance was that: `postgres://baby-postgres.internal:5432/baby`.
+The [postgres start guide](https://fly.io/docs/reference/postgres/) examples didn't consider java language and the URL to connect to postgres which they gave to me after creating the postgres instance was that: `postgres://baby-postgres.internal:5432/baby`.
 To solve the problem I change the prefix postgres to postgresql: `jdbc:postgresql://baby-postgres.internal:5432/baby`

 ##### Define the database password
 You can use the secret option to keep your database password safe!
 Run the command:
 ```
 flyctl secrets set DB_POSTGRES_PASSWORD=pasteHereThePassword
 ```
-That will create an encrypted environment variabl.
+That will create an encrypted environment variable.
 To list your secrets, run the command `flyctl secrets list`.

 ### Deploy the application